A detailed job description for each position listed here is available for download from this page.

 NEIWPCC is an Equal Opportunity Employer.

-The successful candidate will have a minimum 3 years of satisfactory progress towards a Bachelor’s Degree in the environmental sciences, biology, or a related field.
+The successful candidate will have a minimum 3 years of satisfactory progress towards a bachelor’s degree in the environmental sciences, biology, or a related field.
 Proven desire and ability to work outside under a variety of environmental conditions, and a valid driver’s license required.
-Demonstrated field and laboratory experience a plus, as well as experience with Microsoft Access and Excel, GIS software, and website maintenance.
+Demonstrated field and laboratory experience is a plus, as well as experience with Microsoft Access and Excel, GIS software, and website maintenance.

 To apply, send a cover letter and resume by March 24, 2017 as indicated at the top of the page.
 Please reference position number 17-IEC-001 in the e-mail subject line.

 Lake Champlain Boat Launch Stewards

 The Lake Champlain Basin Program and New England Interstate Water Pollution Control Commission (NEIWPCC) are seeking part-time boat launch stewards to deliver interpretive invasive species spread prevention messages to boaters on Lake Champlain during the summer of 2017 and to inspect and decontaminate vessels as appropriate.

-Boat Launch Stewards will interact with the public and gather lake-user information while greeting visitors to Lake Champlain.
+Boat Launch Stewards will interact with the public and gather lake-user information on mobile tablets while greeting visitors to Lake Champlain.
 Their primary duty will be to familiarize the public with invasive species information.
 Some steward candidates with comfort and experience will be trained to conduct vessel inspections and hot water high-pressure decontaminations as necessary.
 This will include set up, operation, and maintenance of the decontamination units.
-Stewards will be requested to work eight-hour days up to thirty-two hours per week at select boat launches around Lake Champlain from Memorial Day to Labor Day.
-Stewards will be required to work most weekends.
-Time off by prior arrangement can be accommodated during this period.
+Stewards will be requested to work eight-hour days for approximately thirty-two hours per week at select boat launches around Lake Champlain from Memorial Day through Labor Day; weekend work is required.
+Time off by prior arrangement can be accommodated.
 Mandatory training will begin the week of May 15th and a training in Paul Smiths College Adirondack Watershed Institute will be held the week of May 22nd.

-The successful candidate will be well organized and have excellent communication skills, experience speaking with the public, demonstrated data collection and recording skills, proficiency using Microsoft Excel, and field work experience.
+The successful candidate will be well organized and have excellent communication skills, experience speaking with the public, demonstrated data collection and recording using a mobile tablet, familiarity with invasive species, and field work experience.
 Candidates will be comfortable working in the field and have the physical capability to inspect trailered vessels.
 Experience operating watercraft and /or motorized equipment and basic familiarity with boaters, anglers, and recreational equipment will be useful.
 Highly motivated individuals with familiarity with invasive species and/or water recreation experience are encouraged to apply.
+Driver’s license required.

-Send resume, a letter of interest including a description of relevant experience, and the names and contact information of two or more references by Friday, March 28, 2014 as indicated above.
+Send a resume, letter of interest including a description of relevant experience, and the names and contact information of two or more references by Friday March 10, 2017 as indicated above.
 In the email subject line, please reference position #17-LCBP-002.